MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/learner-experience/mobile.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/mobile
 author: nikotha
 ms.author: nikotha
-description: This article explains how learners can access the training content using the Android mobile application for the Microsoft Community Training platform instance setup for your organization. ms.prod: learning-azure
+description: This article explains how learners can access the training content using the Android mobile application for the Community Training platform instance setup for your organization. ms.prod: learning-azure
 ---

 # Learner Experience on the mobile app

-This article explains how learners can access the training content using the Android mobile application for the Microsoft Community Training platform instance setup for your organization.
+This article explains how learners can access the training content using the Android mobile application for the Community Training platform instance setup for your organization.

 ## Step 1: Download the app from the Play Store